Threetangle in the XY-model class with a non-integrable field background

-We here study a quantity that singles out GHZ-type of SL-entanglement, namely the threetangle\cite{Coffman00}, and analyze its dependence on an integrability breaking field in the class of transverse XY models.
-We utilize an upper bound approach in that we construct quasi-optimal decompositions of the density matrix in consideration, but argue that the result is the exact convex roof because the maximal amount of states in this case is limited by $4$, and based on the state-locking\cite{osterloh2016exact} of the zero-polytope in optimal decompositions.
+We here study a quantity that singles out GHZ-type of SL-entanglement, namely the threetangle\cite{Coffman00} and analyze its dependence on an integrability breaking field in the class of transverse XY models.
+We utilize an upper bound approach in that we construct quasi-optimal decompositions of the density matrix in consideration, but argue that the result is the exact convex roof because the maximal amount of states in this case is limited by $4$, and based on the state-locking\cite{osterloh2016exact} of the zero-polytope in optimal decompositions together with the non-intersection property of such optimal decompositions.